Who We Are

 The Clinical Reference group was established in 2012 by Cherie Whitbread, with the main aim of providing advice to the management group regarding integration with clinical services and project issues of clinical relevance.

 The group meets annually and membership includes members from primary and hospital sectors, both government and Aboriginal Community Controlled Health Services, across all NT.

-Indigenous Reference Group (IRG)
+*Previously known as the Indigenous Reference Group (IRG)

-IRG meetings are held three times a year, and every year one meeting is scheduled to combine with the Partnerships symposium.
-The symposium offers IRG members, some of whom are not from the health sector, an opportunity to hear the latest diabetes research, engage with researchers and get a sense of how far reaching our research is.
+ATSIAG meetings are held three times a year, and every year one meeting is scheduled to combine with the Partnerships symposium.
+The symposium offers ATSIAG members, some of whom are not from the health sector, an opportunity to hear the latest diabetes research, engage with researchers and get a sense of how far reaching our research is.
 Several members attended and contributed to a discussion panel in both the 2018 & 2019 Symposium and advised on strategies to commence youth engagement and health coaches’ program.
-Importantly the Symposiums have provided IRG members the opportunity to talk with researchers directly and this facilitated knowledge exchange.
+Importantly the Symposiums have provided ATSIAG members the opportunity to talk with researchers directly and this facilitated knowledge exchange.

-Future aims of the IRG include improving engagement with community members, feeding back study results, developing resources to help the community learn more about diabetes and preventing diabetes and obesity in children and strengthening our Aboriginal workforce.
+Future aims of the ATSIAG include improving engagement with community members, feeding back study results, developing resources to help the community learn more about diabetes and preventing diabetes and obesity in children and strengthening our Aboriginal workforce.